hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

 ### Entity SQL Processor

-The Entity SQL Processor in Web Tools, serves as a valuable component for interpreting and executing SQL commands.
-This tool is designed to enhance the efficiency of data viewing and management by providing users with the capability to execute SQL queries in the system.
+The Entity SQL Processor in Web Tools interprets and executes SQL commands, improving data viewing and management efficiency by providing users with the capability to execute SQL queries in the system.

 {% hint style="info" %} Users must always use the `Select` query first, and then use subsequent queries to perform relevant actions.
 Furthermore, it is recommended to refrain from using `Delete` queries. {% endhint %}